olf/scriptable-netatmo-widget/README.md

 Pre-requisite: You need to [register a new application][newapp] in the [Netatmo Developer Portal][devportal] to get readings from your personal weather station.

 * rename the `Netatmo.config-template` file to `Netatmo.config` and fill in your details from the app registration and your login/password
-* copy both the Netatmo.config and Netatmo.js files to the scriptable folder in your iCloud Drive
+* copy both the `Netatmo.config` and `Netatmo.js` files to the "Scriptable" folder in your iCloud Drive
-* add a new Scriptable widget in iOS, specify the name of the Netatmo module you want to display in the widget "Parameter" setting
+* add a new Scriptable widget in iOS, specify the name of the Netatmo module you want to display in the widget's "Parameter" setting

+## Widget configuration example

+![Widget configuration][config]

 ## Preview